Spreadsheet Converter

 - - Flat exports like CSV and TSV do not preserve formulas, styling, comments, or workbook structure.

-Why keep sheet and delimiter behavior explicit?
+Why are sheet and delimiter settings called out?

 CSV vs TSV: which delimiter is safer for your data?